 Parallel to the changes in eastern Europe, the EU single market was completed in western Europe and monetary union implemented.
 Companies seeking to enter the US capital market were forced to draw up financial statements in line with US GAAP.
 In addition to this, IAS/IFRS increasingly gained importance outside of Europe.
 However, increasing internationalisation was not limited to the field of auditing.
 Since the mid-1990s, publicly traded clients have been supported in all aspects of financing and investment structuring.
 Also, tax consultancy focused increasingly on issues of the tax burden in Germany and abroad.
 Following the introduction of the Gesetz zur Kontrolle und Transparenz im Unternehmensbereich (KonTraG) (Law on control and transparency in businesses), the rules for internal risk monitoring in the enterprise were tightened in 1998.

 In January 2001, the 4th amendment of the Wirtschaftsprüferordnung (WiPrO) (Chartered accountants ordinance) introduced external quality controls for auditors.
 In May 2006, the EU Commission adopted a reform of the Audit Directive, which again increased independence and quality assurance requirements in auditing.
-Under the impression of stricter government regulation, the weighting of BDO’s business divisions has shifted since 2000: tax consultancy and special offers in our advisory services have seen strong growth.
+Under the impression of stricter government regulation, the weighting of BDO’s business divisions has shifted since 2000: tax consultancy and special offers in our advisory have seen strong growth.
 The contribution of auditing to overall turnover has dropped accordingly from 87% in 1970 to 54% in 2009.

 On 1 January 2011, BDO mergered with AWT Horwath GmbH, headquartered in Munich, whose Munich and Chemnitz offices now also trade under the BDO name.
 At the start of 2016, a merger with ARBICON ZINK KG in Oldenburg, saw the founding of BDO ARBICON at what is the BDO’s 26th location in Germany.
+In 2018 this was followed by the founding of BDO DPI AG in Leer, the latest addition and 27th office location.